go-vikunja/helm-chart/README.md

 Vikunja Helm Chart
 ===

-Customizable deployment of frontend and api.
-Deploys bitnami's PostgreSQL and Redis as subcharts if you want.
+This Helm Chart deploys both the Vikunja [frontend](https://hub.docker.com/r/vikunja/frontend) and Vikunja [api](https://hub.docker.com/r/vikunja/api) containers, in addition to other Kubernetes resources so that you'll have a fully functioning Vikunja deployment quickly.
+Also, you can deploy Bitnami's [PostgreSQL](https://github.com/bitnami/charts/tree/main/bitnami/postgresql) and [Redis](https://github.com/bitnami/charts/tree/main/bitnami/redis) as subcharts if you want, as Vikunja can utilize them as its database and caching mechanism (respectively).

 ## Requirements